grepdisc/kindfools/_pages/writeon.md

 /interest/)** or by emailing our lead facilitator Hy Carrel at [hy@kindfools.org](mailto:hy@kindfools.org)

 Info about our recent Feb 21, 2023 workshop is **[available here](https://www.facebook.com/events/593084972216087)**

+Info about our recent March 7, 2023 workshop at Hostel Buffalo-Niagara is **[available here](https://www.facebook.com/events/161314222995251)**

 How did you enjoy your WRITE ON! workshop?
 Please complete our **[survey here](/survey/)**.